 I have come to believe that any treat is always better in cake form.
-S’more cakes?
+S’more birthday cake?
 Yes!
-Rice Krispies cake?
+Rice krispies cake?
 For sure.
-A donut cake? indeed!
+A donut cake?
+Indeed!
 So, of course an ice cream cake recipe should be next.

 Anything is better when you make it into a cake – that could be my new motto in life.

 And ice cream sandwiches are no different.
 Huge and scrumptious ice cream sandwiches stacked vertically create the best ice cream cake recipe imaginable.
 A nostalgic treat made so much better.